Web developers build central command center

 What Intervals does for Dave.

-Intervals is a central console, dashboard.
+Intervals is a central console, a dashboard of web-based time tracking and project management tools.
 I can see what's going on in Sonik Newmedia at any time: I can see what people are working on, how long they've been working on it, and communicate with all of them.
 As a business director I also have the ability to see where we are at any point during the month, rather than "getting a feeling" from my guys or taking the time to ask each person individually.

-With Intervals' project management, task assignment and time tracking features, Dave and his team can say adios to lengthy meetings, unnecessary phone calls and non essential emails while getting a better understanding of the everyday work flows within the company.
+With Intervals' project management, time tracking and task management features, Dave and his team can say adios to lengthy meetings, unnecessary phone calls and non essential emails while getting a better understanding of the everyday work flows within the company.
 Simply put, he's saving time and streamlining his day—and with all those roles he plays at Sonik Newmedia, it's time he needs back.

-Now that Dave has his command center, could he ever go back to a life without Intervals?
+Now that Dave has his command center, could he ever go back to a life without Intervals' online project management software for his marketing company?
 If Intervals went away today I'd go register Intervals201.com and build Intervals myself.
 There's no way we're going back to Excel spreadsheets.

 They're great guys.
 We can call them up anytime we need anything.
 Pelago's response time and customer service have been excellent.